 What can I give my dog for vet anxiety?

-A daily comprehensive supplement supporting the gut brain axis is an excellent preventative step.
-For immediate severe panic, your vet may prescribe specific anti anxiety medications to be given a few hours before the appointment.
+A daily supplement that supports the gut-brain axis may be a useful preventative step.
+For more severe panic, your vet may prescribe medication to be given before the appointment.

 Why does my dog hate the vet so much?